oSharpey/cyber-obsidian/year-2/HBCS/Week-2.md

 - Umbrella term including different aspects of what is being designed.

 ## Cyber security & UX/UI design
-- Security professionals tasked with protecting, detecting and eracdicating cyber threats
+- Security professionals tasked with protecting, detecting and eradicating cyber threats
 - UX/UI designers coordinate to build the best possible experience/interface for users
+- Both professionals must collaborate to ensure a safe user experience

+- Cyber security professionals:
+	- Work behind the scenes
+	- Concerned with security
-- Both prof
+- UX/UI designers:
+	- Creates everything that the user interacts with
+	- Concerned with usability